What is renewable energy?

 States with and without RPS policies have seen increases in the amount of electricity generation from renewable resources.
 A combination of federal incentives and market conditions, as well as state RPS policies and other programs, have driven increases in renewable electricity generation.

-- A surge of new RPS-qualified generation capacity that takes advantage of federal incentives
+- RPS-qualified generation projects that take advantage of federal incentives

 - Reductions in the cost of wind, solar, and other renewable technologies